 The first and most important step is to remain calm.
 Accidents can be overwhelming, but keeping a clear head will help you handle the situation effectively.

 Instead, stick to the facts when speaking with the other driver, witnesses, or the police.
 Avoid saying anything that could suggest responsibility until fault has been properly determined.
+If you’re unsure about what to say or how to protect your rights during these early conversations, it’s wise to contact an aggressive car accident lawyer who can guide you through the process and help protect your interests.
 Learn about accident liability rules so that you know what comes next.

 Call the Police and Get an Official Report